hardaker/draft-pwouters-powerbind/README.md

    expected that DNSSEC Transparency behaviour will be written up in a separate document.

+11. Human Rights Considerations

+   The DNS protocol's hierarchy limits zones authority to themselves and their child zones only.
+While this provides a finer grained trust model compared to a simple list of trusted entities, such as used in the WebPKI, it consolidates a lot of power in the top of the DNS hierarchy.
+With the increased reliance on DNSSEC for securely identifying resources, such as DANE records, it becomes very important to audit those entities high up in the hierarchy to not abuse or be co-erced into abusing control of the independent child zones.
+The protocol extension specifically aims at increasing parental transparency and blocks some parental attacks from those parents who have publicly claimed to never override their child zone data.

-Wouters & Hardaker      Expires October 30, 2020                [Page 8]
+Wouters & Hardaker      Expires October 31, 2020                [Page 8]

 Internet-Draft           Delegation Only DNSKEYs              April 2020

-8. Human Rights Considerations

-   The DNS protocol's hierarchy limits zones authority to themselves and their child zones only.
-While this provides a finer grained trust model compared to a simple list of all-powerful trusted entities, such as those used in the WebPKI, it consolidates a lot of power in the few keys at the top of the DNS hierarchy.
-With the increased reliance on DNSSEC for securely identifying resources, such as DANE records, it is important to monitor and audit the keys at the top of the DNS hierarchy to prevent their abuse and coercion of child zones.
-   This DNS protocol extension specifically aims at increasing parent zone transparency and blocks some parent zone attacks from those parents who have publicly claimed to never override their child zone data and thus increases the security and stability of DNS and DNSSEC.

-   Zones publishing the DELEGATION_ONLY flag to increase their public trust are still able to remove child zones from their zone, for example in cases of legal compliance or to prevent malicious activity happening in its child zones.
+   Parents using the DELEGATION_ONLY flag publication to increase their public trust are still able to remove child zones from their zone, for example in cases of legal compliance or to prevent malicious activity happening in its child zone.
 But these parents can only do so publicly and can no longer surreptitiously take control of their own child zones.
-This protocol extension does not limit legal enforcement of child zones by their parent zones other than making it visible for everyone when a childzone is legally taken over for compliance or legal reasons.

-9. IANA Considerations
+12. IANA Considerations

    This document defines a new DNSKEY flag, the DELEGATION_ONLY flag, whose value [TBD] has been allocated by IANA from the DNSKEY FLAGS Registry.

-10. Acknowledgements
+13. Acknowledgements

-   The authors thank Thomas H.  Ptacek for his insistence on pointing out the trust issues at the top of the DNSSEC hierarchy.
+   The authors wishes to thank Thomas H.  Ptacek for his insistence on this matter.

-   Thanks to the following IETF participants: Viktor Dukhovni, Shumon Huque, Geoff Huston, Rick Lamb, Andrew McConachie and Sam Weiler.
+   Thanks to the following IETF participants: Viktor Dukhovni, Shumon Huque, Geoff Huston, Rick Lamb and Sam Weiler.

-11. References
+14. References

-11.1.
+14.1.
 Normative References

    [RFC1034]  Mockapetris, P., "Domain names - concepts and facilities",
               STD 13, RFC 1034, DOI 10.17487/RFC1034, November 1987,
               <https://www.rfc-editor.org/info/rfc1034>.

-Wouters & Hardaker      Expires October 30, 2020                [Page 9]

-Internet-Draft           Delegation Only DNSKEYs              April 2020

    [RFC1035]  Mockapetris, P., "Domain names - implementation and
               specification", STD 13, RFC 1035, DOI 10.17487/RFC1035,